The J.D. Externship Program consists of two core components (fieldwork and seminar):

 4 externship credits (3 pass/fail fieldwork credits plus the 1- credit letter-graded seminar)

 Students who enroll in this course are responsible for enrolling in the seminar and fieldwork components as well.
-In order to enroll, students must add the course and the accompanying seminar and fieldwork sections in GU Experience simultaneously.
-The CRNs for the seminar and fieldwork sections can be found in the “Class Notes” section of the seminar’s course description in the Law Center’s online Curriculum Guide.
+To enroll, students must add the course header section and the accompanying seminar and fieldwork sections in GU Experience simultaneously.
+The CRNs for the course header, seminar and fieldwork sections can be found in the “Class Notes” section of the seminar’s course description in the Law Center’s online Curriculum Guide.
 The seminar and fieldwork components may not be taken separately.

 Fieldwork Credits